Hoverhuang-er/kafka-pubsub-connector/README.md

-kafka-pubsub
+kafka-pubsub-connector
 ============

 Description
 -----------

-Kafka to Google PubSub connector.
+Kafka to Google PubSub or AWS SNS or AWS SQS or Azure ServiceBus connector.

 Install
 -------